strengejacke/sjPlot/README.md

 sjPlot - Data Visualization for Statistics in Social Science
 ------------------------------------------------------------------------------
 Collection of plotting and table output functions for data visualization.
-Results of various statistical analyses (that are commonly used in social sciences) can be visualized using this package, including simple and cross tabulated,  frequencies, histograms, box plots, (generalized) linear models, mixed effects models, PCA and correlation matrices, cluster analyses, scatter plots, Likert scales etc.
+Results of various statistical analyses (that are commonly used in social sciences) can be visualized using this package, including simple and cross tabulated frequencies, histograms, box plots, (generalized) linear models, mixed effects models, PCA and correlation matrices, cluster analyses, scatter plots, Likert scales etc.

 Furthermore, this package contains some tools that are useful when carrying out data analysis or interpreting data (especially intended for people coming from SPSS and/or who are new to R).
 These tool functions support reading and writing data (SPSS, SAS and STATA), variable recoding and weighting, statistical tests, interpretation of interaction terms in regression models, reliability tests and constructing index or score variables and much more.